xGabou/Identity/README.md

 # Identity

-*Identity* is a mod inspired by [Morph](https://www.curseforge.com/minecraft/mc-mods/morph), built for the Fabric mod loader (and recently ported to Forge).
+*Identity* is a mod inspired by [Morph](https://www.curseforge.com/minecraft/mc-mods/morph), built for both Fabric and Forge mod loader.

-**WARNING:** the 1.17.1 Architectury version of Identity (2.0.0+), which supports Forge & Fabric, is in a heavy beta state.
-Back up your worlds often and expect things to break.
+This version is actively maintained and updated by me, as the original creator seems to have stepped away from further development.

 ---